 The Chairless Chair from Swiss company noonee is a hard-working exoskeleton-type accessory that relieves the physical pressure of a workday spent mostly standing up.
 Standing for eight or nine hours a day can do major damage to your muscles, bones, and nerves, but having a stool to sit on isn’t practical in a lot of work situations.
-The Chairless Chair lets workers take a load off anywhere and at any time.
+This wearable chair lets workers take a load off anywhere and at any time.

 The “chair” is actually a lightweight aluminum and carbon fiber frame.
 It attaches to the back of the user’s legs via a series of straps around the thighs, knees, and waist.
 It also attaches to the heels of the user’s shoes.
 The exoskeleton allows for complete freedom of movement – even running – when not engaged.